Offline Session: Recorded Talks

-Consequently, this workshop aims to provide a platform for top researchers from the robotics and industrial communities to share their work and inspire cross-discipline collaboration, motivating more integrated research approaches to apply floating-base robots in manufacturing and logistics.
+Consequently, this workshop aims to provide a platform for top researchers from the robotics and industrial communities to share their work and inspire cross-discipline collaboration, motivating the application of more integrated research approaches to apply floating-base robots in manufacturing and logistics.

 Humanoid robots (humanoids) are gaining more maturity in terms of hardware and embedded software intelligence.
 Each year we witness substantial improvement of an existing series and the revelation of new platforms.
 So far, humanoids' developments have been confined to research, and there is still much to do in several specific aspects in order to engage into an innovation pathway toward full industrial products.
 The first revealed applications and business cases of humanoid robots are oriented toward entertainments and disaster operations.
 In previous years, we focused our efforts on applications of humanoids in manufacturing and domotic assistance for frail persons.

-Who would dare to work side by side with a potentially exploding robot?
-Thoughts and insights about truly robust and safe floating-base robot controllers. [video]
+Who would dare to work side by side with a potentially exploding robot? [video]

 Georgia Institute of Technology, USA